seandmorgan/dsp/lessons/command_line/command_line_lecture.md

 Now nothing shows up on the screen.
 List the files and see if you can tell why.

+When I ls it shows that it made a file instead of writing it out to stdout.

 > Hint: we learned how to list all the files up above.

 The greater than says, "put that output into the following file instead."